Great Extracurricular Activities That Won't Break the Bank

 Experimenting in skill-based extracurricular activities is a wonderful place to start building your résumé.
 Everyone has something they excel at; whether it’s sports, a school subject, a hobby, or another skill, there’s most likely an extracurricular for it!
 Begin by simply scouring the internet for clubs, groups, competitive meets/championships, and other extracurricular activities related to your skills.
 Most skill-based clubs on the internet are free, and there may be some inexpensive or free clubs near you.

-Related: How to Navigate High School Clubs and Activities
+Related: An Easy Navigation Guide to High School Clubs and Activities

 Volunteer-based extracurricular activities